Manoj Kumar Khatoi

 Manoj Kumar Khatoi is an Indian cinematographer from Odisha.
 He is best known for the films Notebook (2019 film), Jawaani Jaaneman, The Fame Game, Budhia Singh – Born to Run and Mitron.

 Early life and career

-Manoj Kumar Khatoi was born and raised in Konark, Odisha, India.
-Post completing his course from Biju Pattanaik Film and Television Institute of Odisha, he started his journey in the dream city Mumbai in the year 2002 and has become the master in his field.
+Manoj Kumar Khatoi was raised in Konark, Odisha, India and completed his course from Biju Pattanaik Film and Television Institute of Odisha.
 His movie Budhia Singh – Born to Run starring Manoj Bajpayee has won National Film Award.
-He did a movie Notebook in 2019, in which he has been beautifully captured the Kashmir Valley.
+He filmed for the movie Notebook in 2019.
 In 2022, he did a web series The Fame Game on Netflix starring Madhuri Dixit.
 Manoj has also worked in other popular films like Jawaani Jaaneman, Mitron, B.Tech and Classmates to name a few.

-His upcoming films are Mismatched (season2) and Sooraj Barjatya's Uunchai.
+In 2022, Manoj worked as a Cinematographer for notable films The Fame Game, Mismatched season 2 and Uunchai.

+In 2023 and 2024 he shot the films Trial Period and Akshay Kumar starrer Khel Khel Mein.

+In 2025, Manoj has worked as a Cinematographer in Arjun Kapoor and Bhumi Pednekar starrer Mere Husband Ki Biwi.